yast/yast.github.io/_posts/2019-02-27-getting-yast-configuration-module-up-to-date.md

 layout: post
 date: 2019-02-27 16:13:35.000000000 +00:00
 title: Getting YaST Configuration Module up-to-date
-description: An Introduction to the YaST Configuration Management Module YaST Configuration Management is a relatively unknown module that was born back in 2016 during a workshop and was developed further during Hack Week 14.
-The idea was to enable AutoYaST to delegate part of its duties to a configuration management system like Salt or Puppet.
+description: The YaST Configuration Management module is a relatively unknown module that was born back in 2016 during a workshop and was developed further during Hack Week 14.
-  Therefore, [&#8230;]
 category: SCRUM
 tags:
 - Systems Management